 If you do the math, you may see that ordering those comparatively small doses of glucomannan offered by Lipozene may end with the side effect of regret.
 In fact, a simple Internet search will yield consumers many negative reviews and buyer beware warnings.
 And if the supplement really is inefficient, that regret does not come for cheap.
 If you take the maximum amount of Lipozene deemed to be safe by the manufacturer (6 capsules a day), then each 60-count bottle of Lipozene will last for only 10 days.
 At a cost of roughly $30 per bottle, that brings the cost of a one month supply to $90 [sources: Leamy, Woolsten].
 If you're really interested in trying glucomannan, then other manufacturers sell supplements for one-third the price [source: Woolsten].
 You may, however, get the same results from eating things rich in soluble fiber, including oat bran and apples.

-For more on popular drugs and supplements on the market, see the stories on the next page.
+For more on popular drugs and supplements on the market, see the stories below.

 - "FTC Settles Claims with Marketers of FiberThin and Propolene."
 Federal Trade Commission.
 June 20, 2005.
 (March 2, 2009)http://www.ftc.gov/opa/2005/06/fiberthin.shtm